ALaggyDev/alaggydev.github.io/_posts/2025-10-02-cytooxien.md

 We also submitted a private bug report about this technique to the Mojang bug tracker, but so far we received no responses yet.

 If you want to see a Proof of Concept of this technique, check out our [TrackPack PoC plugin](https://github.com/ALaggyDev/TrackPack).

+**Update: NikOverflow created a fabric mod that prevents known client-side exploits such as the [sign translation vulnerability](https://wurst.wiki/sign_translation_vulnerability) and of course, our exploits with resource packs.
+Go take a look if you like!
+Links: ([Modrinth](https://modrinth.com/mod/exploitpreventer)) ([Github](https://github.com/NikOverflow/ExploitPreventer))**

 Thanks for reading!